The Drummonds of Colquhalzie

 Copyright ScotlandsPeople, National Records of Scotland.

-The second witness may be Sir James Drummond, 1st of Machany, who died in July 1675, or less likely, his son, Sir James Drummond, 2nd of Machany.
+The second witness may be Sir James Drummond, 1st of Machany, who died in July 1675, or perhaps less likely, his son, Sir James Drummond, 2nd of Machany.
 Lilias, daughter of the 2nd laird of Machany married firstly James Murray 2nd Earl of Tullibardine and secondly James Drummond, 4th Earl of Perth (and 1st Duke of Perth in the Jacobite peerage).
 It can be seen from the maps below that Machany was just to the south of Colquhalzie (with Tullibardine a little further to the south) and having a fellow Drummond laird and neighbour as witness would make sense.

 Drummond of Colquhalzie Arms